Targeted and Intensive Positive Behavior Interventions & Supports

 0.25 USBE Credits

-This badge focuses on targeted (tier 2) and intensive (tier 3) implementation of PBIS, including the critical components of interventions, and successful implementation and evaluation of the impact of those interventions.
+This microcredential focuses on targeted (tier 2) and intensive (tier 3) implementation of PBIS, including the critical components of interventions, and successful implementation and evaluation of the impact of those interventions.

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.